Mathnerd314/stroscot/docs/Commentary/State.rst

 * Address space information (VMAs, segments, exe file, etc.)

-  * Info about which virtual regions are populated with data
+  * Info about which virtual regions are populated with data (pagemap)
-  * 4k page data dumps that are to be put into the memory according to the pagemap.
+  * 4k page data dumps for each mapped page in the pagemap.

 * Filesystem info